StefanSchuhart/fastProcesses/README.md

 - **Output Handling**: Supports various output transmission modes (value, reference)
 - **Result Caching**: Built-in Redis-based caching for process results
 - **Celery Integration**: Asynchronous task processing using Celery
+- **Parallel Data Fan-out**: `BaseParallelProcess` — split a large input into chunks, process each chunk on a separate worker, then merge the results
+- **Parallel Operation Fan-out**: `BaseScatterProcess` + `@parallel_step` — run multiple independent operations on the same input concurrently, then merge the named results
+- **KEDA-compatible Parallelism**: Both parallel patterns use Celery chords — the orchestrating task returns immediately so workers do not block while waiting for sub-tasks
 - **Pydantic Models**: Strong type validation for process inputs and outputs
 - **Logging**: Uses `loguru` for modern logging with rotation support